 How to Stop Wasting Food (A Realistic Guide for Busy People)

 The average household throws away roughly a third of the food it buys.
-According to the UN Environment Programme’s Food Waste Index, the world wastes around 1.05 billion tonnes of food every year, and households are responsible for the biggest share — about 631 million tonnes of that.
+According to the UN Environment Programme’s Food Waste Index, the world wastes around 1.05 billion tonnes of food every year, and households are responsible for the biggest share, about 631 million tonnes of that.
+Per person, that works out to 74 kilograms of food wasted per year in developed countries, roughly equivalent to throwing away one in every four bags of groceries you carry home.
 In dollar terms, the average family is tossing somewhere between $1,500 and $2,000 worth of groceries into the trash every year.
 That’s not a typo.
 That’s a holiday you could have taken instead.

 Why We Waste So Much Food (It’s Not Just You)